 What Should I Use To Repel Mosquitoes?

-Understandably, people would like to think these devices could work.
+Understandably, people would like to think an electronic mosquito repellent could work.
 After all, it would be great to get rid of all house pests without having to use anything poisonous, unpleasant, or wear special clothing.
-But unfortunately, no research shows that these ultrasonic mosquito repellers work.
+But unfortunately, no research shows that an ultrasonic mosquito repeller works.

-The Center for Disease Control (CDC) recommends using the Environmental Protection Agency (EPA) registered insect repellents, which include Deet, Picaridin, Oil of lemon eucalyptus, Para-menthane-diol, 2-undecanone, or IR3535.
+The Center for Disease Control (CDC) recommends using the Environmental Protection Agency (EPA) registered insect repellents, including DEET, Picaridin, Oil of lemon eucalyptus, Para-menthane-diol, 2-undecanone, or IR3535.
 EPA registered repellents are proven safe and effective.
 Find the repellent that’s best for you using the EPA search tool.

 Mosquito nets are very effective at keeping mosquitoes away from you when you sleep.
 They can be insecticide-treated or untreated.
 If mosquitoes are known vectors of disease in your area, then a treated net is the better choice.